Despite a flurry of meetings on Russia's war in Ukraine, major obstacles to peace remain

 That means, Zelenskyy says, a strong Ukrainian army that is provided with weapons and training by Western partners.

-It could potentially also mean offering Ukraine a guarantee resembling NATO’s collective defense mandate, which sees an attack on one member of the alliance as an attack on all.
+It could potentially also mean securing a guarantee resembling NATO’s collective defense mandate, which sees an attack on one member of the alliance as an attack on all.
 How that would work is not clear.

 Additionally, Kyiv's European allies are looking to set up a force that could backstop any peace agreement in Ukraine.

-Note: This story has been updated to clarify the number of Ukrainian regions or parts of regions that Russia holds.